Block diagonally symmetric lozenge tilings: Introduction

-Since a plane partition can be viewed as a pile of unit cubes, it is natural to consider a weighted enumeration of $PP^c( a \times b)$ by the \textit{volume} of these piles.
-MacMahon \cite{MacM} established the following volume generating function of $PP^c( a \times b)$.
+Since a plane partition can be viewed as a pile of unit cubes (compare the left and the middle pictures in Figure \ref{fig:PPcorrespondence}), it is natural to consider a weighted enumeration of $PP^n( a \times b)$ by the \textit{volume} of these piles.
+MacMahon \cite{MacM} established the following volume generating function of $PP^n( a \times b)$:

-where $|\pi| = \sum_{i,j}\pi_{i,j}$ is the sum of all the entries of $\pi$, equivalently, the volume of a pile of unit cubes inside the $a \times b \times c$ box.
-On the other hand, the above volume generating function, up to a simple multiplicative factor, can be reinterpreted as weighted lozenge tilings of $H(a,b,c)$ by assigning the weight $q^k$ to each horizontal lozenge (shaded in blue in the right picture of Figure \ref{fig:PPcorrespondence}) where the distance between the southeastern side of such lozenge and the southeastern side of $H(a,b,c)$ is $\frac{\sqrt{3}}{2}k$.
+where $|\pi| = \sum_{i,j}\pi_{i,j}$ is the sum of all the entries of $\pi$, which is equivalent to the volume of the pile of unit cubes.
+On the other hand, the above volume generating function, up to a simple multiplicative factor, can be reinterpreted as the sum of weighted lozenge tilings of $H(n,a,b)$ by assigning the weight $q^k$ to each horizontal lozenge where the distance between the southeastern side of such lozenge and the southeastern side of $H(n,a,b)$ is $\frac{\sqrt{3}}{2}k$ (see the right picture in Figure \ref{fig:PPcorrespondence}, where shaded lozenges labeled by $k$ are weighted by $q^k$).
 The other lozenges are weighted by $1$.

-In the 1970s and 80s, one of the central problems in enumerative combinatorics was the enumeration of symmetry classes of plane partitions.
+In the 1970s and 80s, the study of symmetry classes of plane partitions drew the attention of researchers in enumerative combinatorics.
 Enumerating symmetry classes is difficult in general since the structure of each class varies with different symmetry axes.
 These usually require different methods to enumerate them.
 Stanley \cite{Stan86} identified ten symmetry classes of plane partitions, and remarkably, each of them is enumerated by elegant product formulas.
 We refer the reader to the survey paper by Krattenthaler \cite[Section 6]{Kra16} for a modern update to Stanley’s paper.

-For instance, one of the symmetry classes, called the \textit{symmetric} plane partitions, contains plane partitions $\pi \in PP^n(m \times m)$ that are invariant under taking the transpose, i.e. $\mathsf{tr}(\pi) = \pi$.
-This can be viewed as lozenge tilings of $H(m,m,n)$ that are symmetric about the vertical diagonal, and a generating function of this symmetry class is given by the following product formula; see \cite[Section 2.2]{HL21} and references therein.
+For instance, one of the symmetry classes, called the \textit{(diagonally) symmetric} plane partitions, contains plane partitions $\pi \in PP^n(m \times m)$ that are invariant under taking the transpose, i.e. $\mathsf{tr}(\pi) = \pi$.
+This can be viewed as lozenge tilings of $H(n,m,m)$ that are symmetric about the vertical diagonal, and a generating function of this symmetry class is given by the following product formula; see \cite[Section 2.2]{HL21} and references therein:

 where $|\pi|' = \sum_{i \leq j}\pi_{i,j}$ is a kind of ``half-size'' of $\pi$.
 Taking the limit $q\rightarrow1$, then \eqref{eq.MacMsscq1} enumerates this symmetry class: